These words, though writ for many touch the few,

 See gracious splendor here devoid of pride;

-A sainted spirit breathing heaven’s air;
+A sainted spirit born of heaven’s air;

 And bask beneath the radiance of your smile,

-Fair gaze upon a feminine nonesuch,
+Fair gaze upon a feminine nonesuch—

-Who’s virtue could the very gods beguile.
+Whose virtue could the very gods beguile.

 Yes, they will share the pleasures of your grace,